Albertas159/Full-Stack-Employee-Website/README.md

 Backend Consists of :
-Authentication
+-Authentication
-CRUD operations
+-CRUD operations
-restframework
+-restframework
-Settings
+-Settings
-Data
+-Data
-Models
+-Models
-JWT
+-JWT

 Frontend Consists of :
-Website
+-Website
-pages
+-pages
-Photos/demo
+-Photos/demo

 MySQL Consists of :
-look how the database looks like
+- look how the database looks like